GSA/digitalgov.gov/content/posts/2013-12-31-trends-on-tuesday-federal-agency-mobile-gov-trends-in-2013.md

 <ul class="how_to_mobile_list">
   <li>
-    <strong>More Agency Sharing.</strong> Like they did for <a title="Mobile User Experience Guidelines and Recommendations" href="https://www.WHATEVER/resources/mobile-user-experience-guidelines-and-recommendations/">Mobile User Experience Guidelines and Recommendations</a>, the Mobile Gov Community of Practice will continue to gather agencies together to build government-wide expertise in mobile.
+    <strong>More Agency Sharing.</strong> Like they did for <a title="Mobile User Experience Guidelines and Recommendations" href="{{< relref "mobile-user-experience-guidelines-and-recommendations.md" >}}">Mobile User Experience Guidelines and Recommendations</a>, the Mobile Gov Community of Practice will continue to gather agencies together to build government-wide expertise in mobile.
 Expect events around responsive design, native development and other mobile areas soon.
   </li>
   <li>
     <b>Increased Focus on User Experience.</b> Agencies are placing more importance on usability and user experience as they build and update mobile products.
 The advanced ones will be heavily engaging with their users to accomplish it.